umarkhvn/tech501-week2/Day1/README.md

   * pm2 delete app.js
     * Deletes app from PM2 management

+### BLOCKER

+The database had connected when configuring the reverse proxy without specifying ports fine.
+When I installed and ran pm2, it would connect to the app but **NOT** the database.

+How did I resolve?

+* Had to restart pm2 with updated Env Variable with the following command:
+  * pm2 restart app --update-env
+* This has now allowed me to connect to the DB

 ### Create Database VM Image

 * SSH into the Database VM